Free Restaurant Guide · No Email Required

 Do I need umbrella coverage if I already have $1M/$2M GL?

 For most restaurants, yes.
 A serious injury claim — a customer who suffers a severe allergic reaction, a slip-and-fall resulting in a spinal injury, or a liquor liability claim from a fatal DUI accident — can easily exceed $2 million.
 Umbrella coverage sits on top of your GL, liquor liability, and auto policies, providing an additional $1–$5 million in protection at a fraction of the cost of increasing each underlying policy.
-A $1M umbrella typically costs $800–$2,000/year for restaurants.
+Umbrella premium is meaningfully small relative to the excess coverage it provides.
+The question worth asking is whether your total liability stack equals at least your annual revenue plus one year’s operating expenses.
 Many commercial leases also require total liability limits that can only be achieved cost-effectively through an umbrella policy.

 What documents do I need to get a restaurant insurance quote?

-To properly quote a restaurant, your agent needs: (1) your commercial lease showing insurance requirements, (2) your liquor license and state-specific requirements, (3) current policy declarations page (if you have existing coverage), (4) loss run history (3–5 years), (5) payroll records and employee count by job classification, (6) annual revenue and percentage from alcohol sales, (7) menu and service style (full-service, QSR, bar, food truck), (8) equipment list with values, and (9) information about delivery operations.
+To properly quote a restaurant, your agent needs: (1) your commercial lease showing insurance requirements, (2) your liquor license and state-specific requirements, (3) current policy declarations page (if you have existing coverage), (4) loss run history (3–5 years), (5) payroll records and employee count by job classification, (6) annual revenue and percentage from alcohol sales, (7) menu and service style (full-service, fast-casual, fine dining, quick-serve), (8) equipment list with values, and (9) information about delivery operations.
 If an agent quotes you without asking for at least items 1, 2, and 4, they’re guessing — and guessing in restaurant insurance means lease violations and coverage gaps at claims time.
 At Insurance Service 365, we require your lease and liquor license details before we’ll issue a proposal.

 Our Process